All Episodes

 The founding fathers sacrificed everything.

-So you can sacrifice something, maybe it's your mortgage or your your pension.
+Maybe it's your mortgage or your pension.

 If that's what you have to sacrifice to give the truth to people, then I think that's a sacrifice worth making.

-Yeah, I totally agree with you, but I must say I'm a uh these bureaucracies are out totally out of control.
+But I must say, these bureaucracies are totally out of control.

-I mean, when you think of everything that was done to Donald Trump by all these people in the FBI and intelligence agencies and the DOJ when he was a candidate.
+I mean, when you think of everything that was done to Donald Trump by all these people in the FBI and intelligence agencies and the DOJ when he was a candidate, not to mention when he was president, the mindset here is power.

-You're, you know, you're part of the deplorable crowd, et cetera.
+You're part of the deplorable crowd, etc.

-I have to say it would be more than amusing if Project Veritas showed up on the doorstep of some FBI official and demanded to know why they were conducting this investigation in the style of the old 60 minutes show.
+I have to say, it would be more than amusing if Project Veritas showed up on the doorstep of some FBI official and demanded to know why they were conducting this investigation in the style of the old 60 Minutes show.

-Uh I'm I'm not sure that would go well with these people.
+I'm not sure that would go well with these people.

 I mean, go read my Wikipedia page.